HKR International: Mainland China

 The development projects of HKRI located in Shanghai, Zhejiang and Tianjin.

 In Shanghai, HKRI has partnered with Swire Properties to develop a project called HKRI Taikoo Hui.
 With a GFA of approximately 320,000 square metres, HKRI Taikoo Hui is a mixed-use complex comprising a retail centre, two Grade-A office towers, two hotels, one serviced apartment building, a number of event venues and the “Cha House”, a revitalized historic building.

 HKRI Taikoo Hui locates in Jing’an district in Shanghai.
 Key anchor tenants include the first international Starbucks Reserve Roastery and Tasting Room in Asia and the largest CitySuper supermarket in mainland China.
 There are over 40 dining outlets, offering various types of cuisine, including Shanghai Club, the premium brand under Jardin de Jade, and Paris Blanc, a grill house managed by Paris Group.

 HKRI has other residential projects in Zhejiang Province and Shanghai.
 City One in Jiaxing provides about 600 units, while the adjacent Riviera One, is composed of low- and high-rise apartment units.
 There are 3 other projects in Jiaxing, namely Mansion One, Creekside One and Starlight One.
 Other projects include Oasis One and In One in Hangzhou, Zhejiang, and Elite House, located in Changning District, Shanghai.
 HKRI also acquired a piece of land in Shanghai in November 2021 for a low-density residential project.

 The Exchange is HKRI's investment property in Tianjin.
 It has a total GFA of over 152,000 square metres, and comprises two Grade-A office towers, a service apartment tower, and a retail mall named Heping Joy City – Tianjin.

 Thailand

 The Sukhothai Residences is located in Bangkok's CBD and provides 196 units.
-On top of The Sukhothai Residences, HKRI acquired a piece of freehold land on Wireless Road in 2010.
+On top of The Sukhothai Residences, HKRI acquired a piece of freehold land on Witthayu Road in 2010.
 In December 2015, it further acquired 10 plots of land at Rama 3 Road by the Chaophraya River.
 HKRI acquired another three plots of land located at Ramintra Road, Khannayao District, Bangkok, in February 2018.